-7.1 The annual superannuation contribution rates for parish ministry staff are -
+7.1.
+The annual superannuation contribution rates for parish ministry staff are -

-Jan-Jun Contribution Jul-Dec Contribution \$ pa \$ pa Rectors 11,536 11,817 Assistant ministers and lay ministers 1st to 6th year 7th and subsequent years 10,382 11,536 10,636 11,817 Youth and children ministers Diploma 1st to 6th year 7th and subsequent years 8,652 9,805 8,863 10,045 Advanced Diploma or Theological Degree 1st to 6th year 7th and subsequent years 10,382 11,536 10,636 11,817
+Jan-Dec'23 \$ pa Rectors 12,246 Assistant ministers and lay ministers 1st to 6th year 7th and subsequent years 11,022 12,246 Youth and children ministers Diploma 1st to 6th year 7th and subsequent years 9,185 10,409 Advanced Diploma or Theological Degree 1st to 6th year 7th and subsequent years 11,022 12,246

-- 7.2 The above superannuation contribution amounts are in addition to the payment of a stipend and exceed the minimum contribution level required to be paid under the Superannuation Guarantee Legislation.
-However, contributions made on behalf of parish ministry staff at the above rates are not reportable on the annual payment summary because the amount in excess of the super guarantee contribution is not required by law or a collectively negotiated industrial agreement, nor is the amount or rate of superannuation influenced by the staff member.
-However, if the staff member directly 'influences' the payment of additional contributions, such as through a salary sacrifice arrangement, then those additional contributions should be reported on the annual payment summary. - 7.3 Superannuation contributions for rectors and assistant ministers are recovered from the parish through the PCR system.
-The licensing details of the ministry staff member provided to the Diocesan Registry by the Rector must accurately reflect the part-time status where applicable in order for superannuation to be charged correctly. - 7.4 Choice of superannuation fund is available to rectors and assistant ministers.
+7.2.
+The above superannuation contribution amounts are in addition to the payment of a stipend and exceed the minimum contribution level required to be paid under the Superannuation Guarantee Legislation.
+However, contributions made on behalf of parish ministry staff at the above rates are not reportable on through STP because the amount in excess of the super guarantee contribution is not required by law or a collectively negotiated industrial agreement, nor is the amount or rate of superannuation influenced by the staff member.
+However, if the staff member directly 'influences' the payment of additional contributions, such as through a salary sacrifice arrangement, then those additional contributions should be reported through STP.

+- 7.3.
+Superannuation contributions for rectors and assistant ministers are recovered from the parish through the PCR system.
+The licensing details of the ministry staff member provided to the Diocesan Registry by the Rector must accurately reflect the part-time status where applicable in order for superannuation to be charged correctly. - 7.4.
+Choice of superannuation fund is available to rectors and assistant ministers.
 Rectors and assistant ministers should complete the Notice of Superannuation Fund form to make their choice.
 For further information refer to the Parish Support Services brochure 'About your Superannuation A guide for parish clergy in the Diocese of Sydney'.